 - Contains easily digested MCT’s (from Barlean’s coconut oil)

 - Rich in plant-protein

 Ok, ok!
-On with the Power Bite recipe…Clean Cuisine Power Bites with Barlean’s Flax and Coconut Oil
+On with the Protein Ball Recipe…Clean Cuisine Protein Ball Recipe with Barlean’s Flax and Coconut Oil

-Note: Power Bites taste best when eaten frozen, straight from the freezer.
+Note: This Protein Ball Recipe taste best when eaten frozen, straight from the freezer.
 Don’t worry, they are absolutely not too hard to bite into.
-The Power Bites will crumble rather easily if left at room temperature for an extended period of time…but even crumbled they taste amazing as a topping over fresh fruit or steel cut oatmeal.
+The Protein Ball Recipe will crumble rather easily if left at room temperature for an extended period of time…but even crumbled they taste amazing as a topping over fresh fruit or steel cut oatmeal.

 - Preheat oven to 400º f (*see notes)

 - Place macadamia nuts, flax seed, and shredded coconut in a food processor.
 Pulse to combine until ingredients are crumb-like.
 Add the dates, ginger, and salt; pulse several more times, about 10 seconds (note: the more you pulse, the stickier the mixture gets.)
 Set macadamia mixture aside.

 - In a small saucepan, melt coconut oil on a low heat.
 Remove coconut oil from the stove, and stir in pure lemon extract.